awsdocs/amazon-opensearch-service-developer-guide/doc_source/replication.md

 ## Auto\-follow<a name="replication-autofollow"></a>

 You can define a set of replication rules against a single leader domain that automatically replicate indexes that match a specified pattern\.
-When you create an index on the leader domain that matches one of the patterns \(for example, `books*`\), a matching follower index is created on the follower domain\.
-OpenSearch Service replicates any *new* indices that match the pattern, but does not replicate indices that you previously created\.
+When an index on the leader domain matches one of the patterns \(for example, `books*`\), a matching follower index is created on the follower domain\.
+OpenSearch Service replicates any existing indexes that match the pattern, as well as new indexes that you create\.
+It does not replicate indexes that already exist on the follower domain\.

+To replicate all indexes \(with the exception of system\-created indexes, and those that already exist on the follower domain\), use a wildcard \(`*`\) pattern\.

 ### Create a replication rule<a name="replication-rule-create"></a>